-- the top management conducts management reviews twice a year, and ensures the (a) availability of appropriate resources; - (b) in these reviews, the quality objectives are considered; and - the top management ensures that the quality objectives are communicated and (c) understood throughout the respective Authority following the information strategy of the PTM.

-21.09 Indicate whether top management or delegated officers of the Authority perform an internal review of the QMS in accordance with paragraphs 21.22-21.25:

-- (a)at least once per year (cf. paragraph 21.22); - in accordance with the minimum scope of such reviews as set out in Section 8, namely: (b)

-to determine the extent to which the QMS is based on Chapter 21 (cf. paragraphs 21.22, 21.24(i));

-to determine the extent to which Search and Examination work complies with PCT Guidelines (cf. paragraphs 21.22, 21.24(i));

-- (C) in an objective and transparent way (cf. paragraph 21.22); - (d) using input including information according to paragraphs 21.24 (ii)-(vi); - recording the results (cf. paragraph 21.25). (e)
+- (a) the top management conducts management reviews twice a year, and ensures the availability of appropriate resources; - (b) in these reviews, the quality objectives are considered; and - (c) the top management ensures that the quality objectives are communicated and understood throughout the respective Authority following the information strategy of the PTM. - 21.09 Indicate whether top management or delegated officers of the Authority perform an internal review of the QMS in accordance with paragraphs 21.27-21.30: - (a) at least once per year (cf. paragraph 21.27); - (b) in accordance with the minimum scope of such reviews as set out in Section 8, namely: to determine the extent to which the QMS is based on Chapter 21 (cf. paragraphs 21.27, 21.29(i)); to determine the extent to which Search and Examination work complies with PCT Guidelines (cf. paragraphs 21.27, 21.29(i)); - (c) in an objective and transparent way (cf. paragraph 21.27); - (d) using input including information according to paragraphs 21.29 (ii)-(vi); - (e) recording the results (cf. paragraph 21.30). - (a)...(e)

-(a)...(e)